orioncactus/pretendard/docs/webfonts/en/PretendardStd.md

 ### Dynamic Subset

-Use the code below to display Pretendard faster with optimized capacity in Latin environment.
-The font-family name we use is `'Pretendard Std'`.
+Use the code below to use Pretendard faster by loads the font-slices required from the page in a Latin environment.
+Provided font-family name is `'Pretendard Std`.

 #### HTML